mustafa-siddiqui/Solar-Tracking-System/README.md

 ### Modules
 * GPS Receiver
-    * receive gps coordinates of the sun and determine direction of movement
+    * receive gps coordinates of the sun and determine direction of target movement
 * Accelerometer
     * determine the motion of the system and keep track of movement
+    * calculate zenith angle
 * Magnetometer
-    *  *insert specific role of device for system*
+    * measure direction of magnetic field
+    * calculate azimuth angle
 * Motor Movement & Control
-    * send control signals (PWM?) to the DC gear motors for movement
+    * send control signals to the DC gear motors for movement
+        * PWM
+        * direction bit
     * covers horizontal (rotation around the z-axis) and vertical (rotation around the y-axis) motion
 * System Info
     * Operating info like